Indianapolis shooting: Gunman dead, 8 people killed at FedEx facility, police say

 Several other people were injured Thursday night when gunfire erupted at the facility near the Indianapolis International Airport, police spokesperson Genae Cook said.

 At least four were hospitalized, including one person with critical injuries.
-Another two people were treated and released at the scene, Cook said.
+Another two people were treated and released at the scene, she said.

+A witness told WTHR-TV that he was working inside the building when he heard gunshots.

+"I see a man come out with a rifle in his hand and he starts firing and he starts yellin' stuff that I could not understand," Levi Miller said.
+"What I ended up doing was ducking down to make sure he did not see me because I thought he would see me and he would shoot me."

 The shooter wasn't immediately identified, and investigators were in the process of conducting interviews and gathering information.
 Cook said it was too early to tell whether the shooter was an employee at the facility.